OscartGiles/PyThurstonian/README.md

 # PyThurstonian
 A simple python module for fitting Thurstonian models using Stan.

+This is a pre-release version.
+Use entirely at your own risk.

 ## Install
 PyThurstonian has a number of depencies, all of which are part of the standard Anaconda Python distribution (https://www.anaconda.com/download/).
 The easiest way to work with PyThurstonian is to download Anaconda.
+Note that you will need to use the **64 bit version** of Anaconda and PyThurstonian **is only supported on Windows** at the moment (Linux release also planned).

 You can then install PyThurstonian using pip (read the uninstall instructions first).
 Simple open a command window (or Anaconda Prompt if anaconda is not on your system path) and type: